GRP Pultruded profiles Characteristics

 ◆ Customizable Properties:

-By altering the fiber and resin combination, their respective ratios, and the fiber distribution and orientation, GRP products can be tailored to deliver specific properties and meet diverse application needs.
+By altering the fiber and resin combination, their respective ratios, and the fiber distribution and orientation, frp profiles and grp pultruded profiles can be tailored to deliver specific properties and meet diverse application needs.

 High Strength